ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 For integration engineers, **evaluation is just testing AI behavior the same way they test everything else**.
 This proposal makes that possible.

 ## Key Concepts

+In this framework, it is important to distinguish between **dataset entries** and **evaluation tests**:

+- **Dataset Entry:** A single input–output pair that the agent is evaluated against.
+Each entry produces a **binary pass/fail outcome** based on whether the agent meets the specified criterion for that input.
+Entries themselves are not considered full test cases; they are the atomic units of evaluation.

+- **Evaluation Test /Test Case:** A function annotated with `@test:EvalConfig` that receives a dataset entries (via a data provider).
+The **entire dataset together forms one evaluation test**, and the overall pass/fail of the evaluation is determined by the **cumulative pass rate across all entries**, compared against the configured confidence threshold.

 ### Understanding Evaluation vs Testing